 Dial & Legibility

-It is the dial that really draws attention if you’re one of those customers who mostly associate the Swiss brand with military-styled divers and over-complicated pilots with busy dials and the usual logarithmic bezels.
+It is the dial that draws attention if you are one of those customers who mostly associate Breitling with military-styled divers and over-complicated pilots with busy dials and the usual logarithmic bezels.

-I can’t say the same about the secondary chapter ring on the bi-directional rotating bezel and the chronograph sub-dials, but I also understand the reasoning behind the decision: after all, it’s primarily a pilot-styled dress watch, not a professional tactical instrument for the military personnel (Breitling has a number of other options designed for this type of customers.)
+I can’t say the same about the secondary chapter ring on the bi-directional rotating bezel and the chronograph sub-dials, but I also understand the reasoning behind the decision: after all, it’s primarily a pilot-styled dress watch, not a professional tactical instrument for the military personnel (Breitling has several other options designed for this type of customers.)

-So, this watch deserves at least four and a half stars out of five in the Overall Legibility department.
+So, this one deserves at least four and a half stars out of five in the Overall Legibility department.

 Pricing & Availability